owaspsamm/website/content/en/resources/assessment-tools.md

 ### Online assessment

-SAMMwise is part of the official SAMM toolset and allows you to self-host an online assessment tool.
+SAMMwise allows you to self-host an online assessment tool.
 You can find its GitHub repository and documentation {{< external-link "https://github.com/owaspsamm/sammwise" "here">}}.

 {{< external-link "https://sammy.codific.com/" "SAMMY">}} is a third-party tool by Codific, one of our sponsors, that allows you to do online SAMM assessments, too!